-Law School Admission Test is an entrance exam required for taking admission in law schools.
+Law School Admission Test is an entrance exam required for taking admission to law schools.
 The test is conducted by the Law School Admission Council (LSAC) and is valid all over the world.
-Besides the marks obtained in class 12th class examination, the LSAT score is a prerequisite to pursue an LLB degree.
-The test consists of 99-102 multiple choice questions which are scored on the scale of 120-180 points.
+Besides the marks obtained in the class 12th class examination, the LSAT score is a prerequisite to pursue an LLB degree.
+The test consists of 99-102 multiple-choice questions which are scored on a scale of 120-180 points.
 Further, the exam has to be completed in 3 hours and 30 minutes.

 Also Read: Environmental Law